Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Post-mission quantification reported on 10 April found that the O2 manifold helium leak on Orion, disclosed on Day 8 as the seventh mission anomaly , operated at 10 times the rate ground tests predicted.
-Officials confirmed zero crew risk on Artemis II because the propulsion system ran in blowdown mode for the final burns, drawing on residual tank pressure rather than active pressurisation.
-A redesigned valve is described as non-negotiable for Artemis IV lunar-orbit operations, where blowdown is not an option across the full mission duration.
+The O2 manifold helium leak disclosed on Day 8 of Artemis II as the seventh mission anomaly operated at 10 times the rate that ground tests predicted, according to post-mission quantification reported on 10 April 2026.
+Officials confirmed zero crew risk on Artemis II because the system ran in blowdown mode for the final burns.
+A redesigned valve was described as non-negotiable for Artemis IV lunar-orbit operations, where blowdown is not an option.
+This is the first published technical quantification of any Artemis II anomaly.

 A Boeing-built rocket stage rolls out of New Orleans on Monday morning.
 Five open Orion engineering items do not.